ghnmqdtg/Invoice-Agent/README.md

 1.  **n8n Service**: A workflow automation tool that orchestrates the entire invoice processing pipeline, from receiving the file to calling the AI model and our Python service.
 2.  **Python Service**: A Flask-based web service that handles the logic for product matching and maintains a database of product aliases.
-    > Why?
-Since the n8n Code node doesn't support the installation of Python or JavaScript libraries, we need to use an extra service to handle the complex logic.
+    > Since the n8n Code node doesn't support the installation of Python or JavaScript libraries, we need to use this extra service to handle the complex logic.

 ## Getting Started